Disability Services for Students UPPS No. 07.11.01

 a. modifying the length of time allowed for local course exams or the completion of assignments;

-d. ensuring that students with disabilities have equal access to the class registration process including adding and dropping classes; and
+d. ensuring that students with disabilities have equal access to the class registration process, including adding and dropping classes; and

 e. a director or department head, in conjunction with the ODS, may recommend an alternate accommodation to that proposed by a student if the director or department head determines the request may result in a fundamental alteration to the essential nature of the program or service, or a significant difficulty or expense for the university.
 The request may be forwarded to the next level of supervision.
 If necessary, the divisional vice president will coordinate with the ADA coordinator and the ODS on the nature and cost of the accommodation to determine applicable resources for the accommodation.

-03.05 The ODS staff will work with the Undergraduate Admissions Office regarding orientation, and other departments or offices to ensure that the needs and requests for services from students with disabilities are provided when appropriate.
+03.05 The ODS staff will work with Undergraduate Admissions regarding orientation, and other departments or offices to ensure that the needs and requests for services from students with disabilities are provided when appropriate.

 03.06 Tutoring will be available for students with disabilities through either the Student Learning Assistance Center, Student Support Services, Math Lab, or Writing Center.